OpenStack CLI

 set OS_PASSWORD=<user_password>Specify:

-— address (URL) depends on the region and pool, you can look in the URL list;<account_id>
+— address (URL) for authorization in the API.
+The URL depends on the region and pool, it can be viewed in the URL list;<account_id>

 — control panel account number.
 You can look in control panels in the upper right-hand corner;<project_id>

-— Project ID. В control panels go to Cloud platform → open the project menu (name of the current project) → in the line of the desired project, click ;<project_name>
+— Project ID.
+Can be copied to control panels: from the top menu, press Products and select Cloud servers → open the project menu (name of the current project) → in the project line press ;<project_name>

 — pool for exampleru-2